 We expect that researchers will follow the guidance provided in the framework for research ethics which sets out what we consider best practice for social science research.
-At a minimum, we require that researchers and research organisations follow the RCUK grant terms and conditions as set out in the research funding guide.
+At a minimum, we require that researchers and research organisations follow the RCUK grant terms and conditions.
 A research organisation takes responsibility for the management of the research project and the accountability of funds provided.
 Terms and conditions apply to the research organisation which by extension includes principal investigators, research teams, finance officers as well as administrators and any relevant individual acting on behalf of the research organisation in regards to an ESRC grant.

 The RCUK terms and conditions are mandatory and must be followed by all individuals and organisations involved in ESRC-funded research.
 The relevant conditions are:

 - Overall responsibility for ensuring that all ESRC-funded research is subject to appropriate ethics review and monitoring lies with the research organisation (RO).
 By submitting a proposal to ESRC, the RO accepts the proposal’s ethics information and confirms that it is prepared to administer any resulting grant on the basis specified in the proposal (and any additional conditions), and is committed to an appropriate and iterative ethics review process.